brianom95/brianom95.github.io/_posts/2022-07-06-wicklow-way.md

 Best place to start is the cartographer and draughtsman; J.B.
 Malone.
 Since the 1940's he wrote several books, a weekly newspaper column and made multiple documentaries that popularised hiking in Wicklow.
 Always encouraging young people to get outside, he pushed for years to establish a long distance trail network in Ireland.
 Much like the Appalachian Trail in the US.

 As head of the National Trails Committee, he negotiated rights of way with land-owners to make The Wicklow Way a reality.
 Opened in 1977, it was a historic first for the country.
-A memorial to J. B. Malone, who died in 1989, was erected on the Wicklow Way near Lough Tay.
-The now 42 national waymarked trails, including the Kerry Way and Dingle Way, are directly attributable to this one man.
+A memorial to J.B.
+Malone, who died in 1989, was erected on the Wicklow Way near Lough Tay.
+The now 42 national waymarked trails, including the [Kerry Way](kerry-way) and Dingle Way, are directly attributable to this one man.

 <p align="center" width="100%">
     <img width="400" src="/images/wicklow2.webp">